 Vietnam Train Map

-The most popular train routes are along the coastline of Vietnam and run between Hanoi & Saigon (Ho Chi Minh City).
+The most popular train routes are along the coastline of Vietnam and run between Hanoi and Saigon (Ho Chi Minh City).
 This route is sometimes referred to as the Reunification Express however this is a name purely used by guidebooks and travel agents and not reflected on the routes or trains.

 During the Vietnam War the train line was divided between the south and north.
 After the war the trains resumed running and creating ease of travel along the coast of Vietnam again.